becdetat/turtle2openscad/readme.md

 ## Turtle language

+Only a very small subset of the Berkeley Logo dialect is included.
+At the moment only basic movement and pen up/down commands are supported.

 - Separators: newline and `;`
 - Comments: `# ...` and `// ...` (to end of line)
 - Numbers: decimals and negative values allowed